graphhopper/directions-api-clients/README.md

 qt5cpp    |  no     |
 haskell   |  no     |

-tested=yes means we or one of our customers has successfully used the library.
+tested=yes means we or one of our customers have successfully used the client for this programming language.

 The Java and JavaScript clients are either handcrafted or the created versions were further optimized and can be found in the separate, linked repository.